Friday, November 28, 2014

 Same location - next day, are we in Cancun?

-Apparently more than one tourist is confused on the concept of where Cancun is located.
+Apparently, more than one tourist is confused about where Cancun is located.

 Casa Sirena T-shirts